Beethoven / Shostakovich

 A sometimes almost serene movement initially, then turning vivid, lively, but not boisterous.
 I really liked the interpretation: technically excellent, played with joy and engagement.
 The closing Andante returns to the con sordino sonority and the melodic pattern of the opening movement. the music ends in near-silence, to which the audience added with a delayed applause, which definitely is a good sign!

 Overall, I found the performance in the Shostakovich quartet much more convincing, compelling than the initial piece by Beethoven.
 I quite liked it!
-Russians may find that it was perhaps a bit “too civilized”, or too tamed?
+Russians may find that it was perhaps a bit “too well-behaved”, or too tamed?

 Beethoven: String Quartet No.16 in F major, op.135